 Also, I believe that foraging may exploit a conspecific’s spatial knowledge through social learning and imitation of food locations, helping to develop its spatial orientation, memory, and cognition.
 In a preventive way, it is our experience that a versatile stimulation plan is a preventative and active solution to conflicts since the food is not concentrated in a bowl.
-Scent detection also shows to be efficient in some Canine Home Alone Problems (CHAP) and helps improve the communication between the owners and the dog.
+Scent detection has also shown to be efficient in some Canine Home Alone Problems (CHAP) and helps improve the communication between the owners and the dog.

-We split the daily food through three activities: communication skills, searching skills, and problem-solving.
+We split the daily food into three activities: communication skills, searching skills, and problem-solving.
 In that way, the dog continues with access to its food, and it has a significant part of its natural needs assured.
 This process helps the owners in a way that doesn’t demand a substantial change in their routines.

 The Tug-of-War Discussion

 I’ll focus only on the tug-of-war games.
 I’ll not talk about “leave / drop” skills that are not directly related to tug games.
 At most, they are a complement to tug activities.